manys-code/stormark/README.md

-# stormark
+# StorMark

-StirMark-like tool for image attacking in Python
+StirMark-like tool for image attacking in Python.